chocolateboy/element-scope-ids/README.md

 a page into reusable components can make it difficult to keep track of which IDs are safe to use where, and this can be compounded in apps which pull in third-party components.

-One solution is to use another attribute e.g. `data-id`, but these remain unique IDs in everything but name, and they still need to be translated back into actual IDs for ARIA/form elements etc., so this does little more than move the problem sideways.
+One solution is to use another attribute, e.g. `data-id`, but these remain unique IDs in everything but name, and they still need to be translated back into actual IDs for ARIA/form elements etc., so this does little more than move the problem sideways.